-Faculty are provided with opportunities to share quantitative and qualitative feedback at the end of the term (eight week terms) they taught the course.
-The faculty also meet on a semi-annual basis to discuss the learning outcomes for the program and how their course affects those outcomes.
-Updates and modifications are discussed in these faculty meetings.
+Faculty are provided with opportunities to share quantitative and qualitative feedback at the end of the term (eight-week terms) they taught the course.
+The faculty also meets semi-annually to discuss the program's learning outcomes and how their course affects those outcomes.
+Updates and modifications are discussed in